-Liposuction is a procedure aimed at removing excess fat deposits from different areas of the body, in order to improve the body’s contour.
-These areas can be anywhere on the body, but are frequently targeted at the thighs, hips, abdomen, flanks, and arms.
+Liposuction is a procedure aimed at removing excess fat deposits from different areas of the body in order to improve the body’s contours.The areas that are most frequently targeted are the thighs, hips, abdomen, flanks, and arms.
 Indications for treatment are frequently due to:

 - Lipoma removal

 Types of liposuction

 There are several liposuction techniques that are available.
 The basis of liposuction is to use specifically designed suction cannulas, which are attached to a special vacuum pump, to aspirate the fat from the target area.
 In the past, liposuction had a tendency to be unsafe due to the uncontrolled nature of fluid shifts around the body.
 With the introduction of ‘tumescent’ techniques, liposuction has become a very safe surgical technique in experienced hands.

 The addition of other components, such as ultrasonic equipment (UAL, VASER), lasers (smart lipo, Prolipo, Lipolite), power assisted liposuction (PAL), Water jet assisted liposuction, etc., can help improve the outcome of the procedure.
 Each liposuction technique has its own combination of benefits and drawbacks.
 Some techniques are better used under certain circumstances and the area being treated, the patient’s skin quality and the goals of the treatment need to be taken into consideration.

 Successfully reshaping any aspect of the body starts with being in good health before the surgical procedure.
 If you plan to lose weight, aim for a weight that you consider ‘ideal’ before considering liposuction.
 Being in shape before this procedure will ensure an ideal outcome and quicker recovery.